wwone/AUTHOR/examples/readme_examples.txt

 runs in the user's browser.
 The example also creates PDF output files, but the format may not be of interest to the user.
 (More work needed on PDF output of presentations)

+The "1000" directory contains the necessary files to create a 1,000 page example of what AUTHOR can do.
+The input file is padded to a size that creates a 1,000 page (or so) PDF output.
+The other output formats have all been tested as well.
+The example includes 1,000 images as well (repeated from the same 10 JPG files...)